Responding to Climate Change

 Sumitomo Forestry has adopted 360° TRIPLE Insulation as a standard that enhances the insulation efficiency of new custom-built detached houses (excluding fireproof specifications).
 In addition to offering high-performance thermal insulation materials, the standard provides all-around insulation for buildings as a whole from structural members to windows with high thermal performance to realize affordable yet comfortable lifestyles.

 Sumitomo Forestry applies for BELS for all of new custom-build detached houses.
 BELS is a labeling system with which a third party evaluation organization evaluates and certifies the energy efficiency of new and existing structures using an index indicating the energy performance and asset value of each building.
 Our initiative strives to make Sumitomo Forestry the first major housing manufacturer to have every building BELS-certified.
-In fiscal 2022, the BELS certification rate (at the start of construction of the main unit) was 98.4%.
-Sumitomo Forestry homes enhancing insulation efficiency deliver assured safety and comfort proven by the BELS certification.
+In fiscal 2024, the BELS certification rate (at the start of construction of the main unit) was 99.4%.
+Sumitomo Forestry homes with their enhanced insulation performance provide residents with the peace of mind and comfort that comes with BELS certification.

 Adoption of Glass with Superior Heat Insulation Properties